-- 2.1.
-In Reception and Pre-School, the statutory Early Years Foundation Stage Framework is followed and has regard to the 0-25 SEND Code of Practice (2015) in respect of funded early years provision.
-Reception and pupils in Years 1&2 (Infants) are largely classroom-based working under the care and guidance of a Form Teacher. - 2.2.
+- 3.1.
+In Reception and Pre-School, the statutory Early Years Foundation Stage Curriculum is followed and has regard to the 0-25 SEND Code of Practice (2015) in respect of funded early years provision.
+Reception and pupils in Years 1&2 (Infants) are largely classroom based working under the care and guidance of a Form Teacher. - 3.2.
 Throughout the Infants, English and Mathematics are taught daily.
-Other subjects include Art, History, Geography, Design Technology, Computing, Science and PSHE via the Thematic Curriculum to develop a range of skills, knowledge and understanding.
-PE, Music, French and PRS are taught as discrete subjects with specialist teachers providing these aspects within the curriculum.
-Children in the Infants receive 24 hours of lessons a week which include time for one-to-one reading, phonics, stories and pastoral matters. - 2.3.
-In Juniors (Years 3-6), children gradually become more independent, moving from their form rooms for some lessons and encountering specialist subject teachers.
-English and Mathematics are taught across 9 lessons each fortnight, alongside daily 'key skills' sessions.
-Pupils also receive weekly lessons in Science, History, Geography, Computing, PRS, PSHE, French (German and Spanish in Year 6), Art, and Design Technology.
-Pupils participate in two games lessons and one PE lesson each week, and are encouraged to participate in a sports session every Saturday morning.
+Other subjects include Art, Topic, Design Technology, Computing, Science and PSHE via the Connected Curriculum to develop a range of skills, knowledge and understanding.
+PE, Music, French and RE are taught as discreet subjects with specialist teachers providing these aspects within the curriculum.
+Children in the Infants receive 23 hours of lessons a week which include time for one-to-one reading, phonics, stories and pastoral matters.

+- 3.3.
+In Juniors (Years 3-6) children gradually become more independent, moving from their form rooms for some lessons and encountering specialist subject teachers.
+English and Mathematics continue to be taught daily.
+Pupils also receive weekly lessons in Science, History, Geography, Computing, RS, Philosophy, PSHE, French, Art, and Technology (Design, Textiles and Cookery carousel).
+Pupils participate in two games lessons and one PE lesson each week and are encouraged to participate in a sports session every Saturday morning (currently fortnightly during Covid disruptions).
 Dance, Drama and Music combine for two Performing Arts sessions every week.
-As in the Infants there is an emphasis on developing cross-curricular skills, knowledge and understanding via the Thematic Curriculum.
-Children in the Juniors have 29 hours of lessons a week, including reading and pastoral matters. - 2.4.
+As in the Infants there is an emphasis on developing cross curricular skills, knowledge and understanding via the Connected Curriculum.
+Children in the Juniors have 25 hours of lessons a week as well as over two hours of Form time which is used for reading and pastoral matters. - 3.4.
 For Years 7-11, the core curriculum of subjects provides the opportunity for pupils to continue to develop skills in speaking and listening, literacy and numeracy.
 These are further developed in their other subjects.
 Pupils are taught 60 periods per fortnight.
 Most are single periods of 50 minutes; some (in Year 10 and 11 practical subjects, where the timetable allows this) are double periods of 1 hour and 45 minutes.
-Pupils will have 25 hours of lessons a week. - 2.5.
+Pupils will have 25 hours of lessons a week. - 3.5.
 In Years 7 and 8, all pupils receive a broad introductory curriculum which gives them experience in all of the aspects outlined above.
 Thereafter an element of choice is introduced to enable pupils to explore those subjects more fully for which they have an enthusiasm and/or aptitude.
 Specific details of the subjects studied follow.

-3. The Middle School - Years 7 and 8
+4. The Middle School - Years 7 and 8

-- 3.1.
+- 4.1.
 All pupils study Maths, English, Geography, History, Philosophy and Religious Studies, Computing, Latin, Drama, Music, PE, Art, and Design and Technology.
 Pupils in Year 7 study one Modern Language, from French, Spanish and German.
 Wherever possible, pupils are given a free choice of language.
-Science is split with lessons in Biology and in Physical Science, a PGS-designed syllabus looking at the Physical Sciences in context. - 3.2.
+Science is split with lessons in Biology and in Physical Science, a PGS-designed syllabus looking at the Physical Sciences in context. - 4.2.
 In Year 7, pupils also study The Portsmouth Curriculum for one lesson a fortnight, focusing on local matters relating to history, literature, geography and archaeology, as well as general skills of citizenship, thinking, life-skills and research.
 This includes visits to local places of interest such as John Pounds and the Cathedral, refining their sales skills and examining the unique geography of our coast.

-4. Years 9, 10 and 11
+5. Years 9, 10 and 11